Types of Theses

-The type of thesis, choice of topic, and details of methodology are the joint responsibility of the student and the thesis adviser (first reader).
-The thesis adviser is determined by mutual consent between the reader and the student and may or may not be the student’s faculty adviser.
-The thesis adviser must have a faculty appointment in the Yale School of Public Health.
+The type of thesis, choice of topic, and details of methodology are the joint responsibility of the student and the first thesis adviser.
+The first thesis adviser is determined by mutual consent between the adviser and the student and may or may not be the student’s faculty adviser.

-The first reader must have a primary or secondary faculty appointment at YSPH.
+The first thesis adviser must have a primary or secondary faculty appointment at YSPH.
 Acceptable appointments are: (1) ladder faculty at the rank of assistant professor and above, and (2) non-ladder faculty at the rank of associate research scientist and above.
-Students must request approval for first readers who have other types of non-ladder faculty appointments at YSPH (e.g., lecturer, instructor, etc.).
-To request approval, students need to provide the registrar with a copy of the first reader’s CV along with the thesis reader form for approval by the Committee on Academic Progress.
+Students must request approval for first thesis advisers who have other types of non-ladder faculty appointments at YSPH (e.g., lecturer, instructor, etc.).
+To request approval, students need to provide the registrar with a copy of the first thesis adviser’s CV along with the thesis adviser form for approval by the Committee on Academic Progress.
 Students unsure of whether someone has an appointment at YSPH should consult the comprehensive list of all faculty members, by department, at the front of the YSPH Bulletin.

-The second reader should have a faculty appointment at YSPH, Yale University, or another outside academic institution.
-Students must request approval for second readers whose faculty appointment is outside of Yale or who do not have a faculty appointment at an academic institution.
-To do so, students must provide the registrar with a copy of the second reader’s CV along with the thesis reader form for approval by the Committee on Academic Progress.
+The second thesis adviser should have a faculty appointment at YSPH, Yale University, or another outside academic institution.
+Students must request approval for second thesis advisers whose faculty appointment is outside of Yale or who do not have a faculty appointment at an academic institution.
+To request approval, students need to provide the registrar with a copy of the second thesis adviser’s CV along with the thesis adviser form for approval by the Committee on Academic Progress.

 Timeline for M.P.H.
 Thesis